-Global Antimicrobial Resistance Innovation Fund (GAMRIF) - Developing a market shaping framework for AMR interventions in developing countries
+Global Antimicrobial Resistance Innovation Fund (GAMRIF) - Developing a market shaping framework for antimicrobial resistance (AMR) interventions in developing countries

 Project disclaimer